mingfujacky/Lecture-Data-Structure/ch02a_static_arrays.md

 [Code: array-like in Python](code/ch02a_python_array_like.py)

-# Implement Arrays as a Core Language Feature
+# Static Arrays as a Core Language Feature
   - allocated in continuous memory
   - restricted to storing data of the same type
-  - size of arrays must be decided when the array is created
+  - size of arrays must be decided when the array is created, and that size can’t be changed.

 # The core array class will have the following methods:
+  - Basically, it is a static array implementation.
   - Initialize: create an array with a given size and type
   - Get the value at a given index
   - Get the number of elements in the array